-Statistics show that in the last quarter of 2017, nearly 52% of all global web traffic originated from mobile devices.
+Statistics show that in the last quarter of 2017, nearly 52% of all Global Web Traffic originated from mobile devices.
 That accounts for more than half of all Internet traffic and goes to show that you cannot afford to forego responsive web design.
-Start by investigating how many of your visitors come from mobile devices and the time they spend on your site.
-Then, implement responsive design and compare the two numbers.
-Once your website adapts to the viewport width, you’ll notice an increase in mobile visits and longer time on site by those same visitors.
+Start by investigating how many of your visitors come from Mobile Devices and the time they spend on your site.
+Then, implement Responsive Web Design and compare the two numbers.
+Once your Website adapts to the viewport width, you’ll notice an increase in mobile visits and a longer time on site by those same visitors.

 3. Faster Website Development

-Not so long ago, a common practice involved making a separate mobile version of your site that was served when a smaller screen size was detected.
-However, developing a mobile version of your site takes up more time than developing a responsive website that looks great and works as intended no matter which device your visitors are using.
-Another downside of a mobile website version is the fact that they cost more because your developer has to create two websites instead of one.
+Not so long ago, a common practice involved making a separate Website Mobile Version that was served when a smaller screen size was detected.
+However, developing a mobile version of your site takes up more time than developing a Responsive Website that looks great and works as intended no matter which device your visitors are using.
+Another downside of a mobile website version is the fact that they cost more because your Professional Developer has to create two websites instead of one.

-Directly tied to the point above is easier website maintenance.
+Directly tied to the point above is easier Website Maintenance.
 With two versions of your website, your staff or your development team has to divide time and resources on managing two websites.
-With a responsive website, your staff can spend less time on maintenance tasks and focus on more important tasks such as marketing, A/B testing, customer service, product or content development, and more.
+With a Responsive Website, your staff can spend less time on Website Maintenance Tasks and focus on more important tasks such as marketing, A/B testing, customer service, product or content development, and more.